Bedara Kannappa: Legacy

 The film is often regarded by critics as a landmark film in Kannada film history.
 The film also became the first Kannada film to gain national recognition as it became the first film to win the Certificate of Merit for the Best Feature Film in Kannada.
 The success of the film was reported to have spurred the pace of production of Kannada language films significantly.
 Bedara Kannappa acquired cult status in Kannada cinema and became a trendsetter for dialogues and acting for later Kannada films.
+Michael Patrao of Deccan Herald wrote, "This film turned out to be a landmark in Kannada cinema for more than one reason.
+It was the first film in Kannada to win recognition at the national level by getting a certificate of merit.
+But most important of all, it launched Rajkumar, one of the greatest artistes of Kannada cinema."